Northwestern Steel and Wire: Early history

 The beginning of Northwestern Steel and Wire Co.
-(NWSW) can be traced back to W.M.
-Dillon's move to Rock Falls, Illinois from Ohio.
+(NWSW) can be traced back to Washington M. Dillon's move to Rock Falls, Illinois from Ohio.
 He founded Northwestern Barbed Wire Co. upon his arrival in 1879.
 In 1892 Dillon partnered with J.W.
 Griswold to form Dillon-Griswold Company.
 Dillon-Griswold produced barbed wire, bale ties, drawn wire, and nails.
-Dillon left the company in 1902 to devote himself fully to his own Rock Falls operation.
+Dillon left the company in 1902 to devote himself fully to Rock Falls operation.
 By 1912 the Griswold Company had landed itself in receivership and its assets were liquidated to the Lawrence Brothers of Sterling, Illinois.
 Within the next week Dillon had purchased the Griswold Co. from the Lawrence Brothers and moved Northwestern Barbed Wire to Sterling.

 Steel production begins

 The first furnaces

-In 1936 Washington Dillon's son, P.W.
+In 1936, Washington Dillon's son, P.W.
 Dillon, installed two electric furnaces and rolling machines in the barbed wire factory in order to make low carbon steel.
 Two years later the company became known as Northwestern Steel and Wire.
 The systems and furnaces were successively upgraded in the ensuing years.
-During World War II, to keep up with escalating demand, two 50 ton electric furnaces were installed.
-By 1950 150 ton furnaces were in use.
+During World War II, to keep up with escalating demand, two 50-ton electric furnaces were installed.
+By 1950 150-ton furnaces were in use.
 Throughout the years, as production increased, larger furnaces became the norm.

-Living and Working in the Post WWII Years
+Living and working in the Post-WWII years

 In the years following the end of World War II, Northwestern Steel and Wire attracted workers from several states away, especially from the Southern states such as Texas and Oklahoma that were in the midst of a post-war recession.
 These workers were housed in 100 railroad box cars converted to homes and arranged in 4 rows of 25 each along the Rock River.
 The cars were all painted silver with paint left over from the war and the residents referred to the place as "Silver City".
-The rental charges were taken out of the employee's pay and there was a "Company Store" adjacent that could be used to buy groceries with company credit.
+The rental charges were taken out of the employee's pay and there was a "Company Store" adjacent to the store, that could be used to buy groceries with company credit.